|Lesson Plans||Fact Sheet||Common Core Reading|

 New York Times article about carnivorous sponges: SpongeBob, the Carnivore.

 Sponges are multicellular and were the first animals.
-Muticellularity evolved in animals, staring with the sponge, and also evolved independently in other groups.
-“Simple multicellularity has evolved numerous times within the Eukarya, but complex multicellular organisms belong to only six clades: animals, embryophytic land plants, florideophyte red algae, laminarialean brown algae, and two groups of fungi.
-Phylogeny and genomics suggest a generalized trajectory for the evolution of complex multicellularity, beginning with the co-optation of existing genes for adhesion.
-Molecular channels to facilitate cell-cell transfer of nutrients and signaling molecules appear to be critical, as this trait occurs in all complex multicellular organisms but few others.
-Proliferation of gene families for transcription factors and cell signals accompany the key functional innovation of complex multicellular clades: differentiated cells and tissues for the bulk transport of oxygen, nutrients, and molecular signals that enable organisms to circumvent the physical limitations of diffusion.
-The fossil records of animals and plants document key stages of this trajectory."
+Multicellularity evolved in animals, starting with the sponge, and also evolved independently in other groups.
+“Simple multicellularity has evolved numerous times within the Eukarya, but complex multicellular organisms belong to only six clades: animals, land plants, some red algae, laminarialean brown algae, and two groups of fungi.
+Phylogeny and genomics suggest a generalized trajectory for the evolution of complex multicellularity.… The fossil records of animals and plants document key stages of this trajectory."
 Read full abstract at: Annual Reviews - Earth and Planetary Sciences, The Multiple Origins of Complex Multicellularity.

 ROLE IN ECOSYSTEM